Devens School laptops

-“One of the proudest moments I’ve experienced was when I attended the special graduation ceremony this year at Youth Harbors, a local organization working with students in housing crisis, whose assistance to several Everett High School students helped them overcome difficult barriers to graduate,” Marcony recently said.
+“One of the proudest moments I’ve experienced was when I attended the special graduation ceremony at Youth Harbors, a local organization working with students in housing crisis, whose assistance to several Everett High School students helped them overcome difficult barriers to graduate,” Marcony recently said.
 “They have bright futures ahead.”

 Marcony helped sponsor two Everett High School (EHS) graduates who are launching a mentoring program designed to “empower students to recognize their potential and giving them a network to succeed” by connecting them with members of the community.

 Grant to Assist with Youth Sports and Activities

 The Everett Public Schools’ sports program gained additional help with a grant of $4,000 from the Reebok Foundation and its nonprofit BOKS.
 Ward 5 School Committee Member Marcony Almeida-Barros helped facilitate the grant after meeting with the leadership of BOKS and connected them to the EPS administration to apply.
 The grant award provides assistance with physical activities at both the English and Everett High Schools.

 The organization leads a free physical activity program designed to get kids active and establish a lifelong commitment to health and fitness.
 Many kids today need to be more active to avoid the continued prevalence of childhood obesity.
 Among the myriad issues facing our education system, obesity may not seem like a top issue, but its health implications are undoubtedly impacting students’ ability to learn.

 “The well-being of our students is one of my top priorities, and I’m thankful to BOKS for providing us with this funding, and happy to be able to bring their program to our schools,” said Almeida-Barros.